digitallyinduced/ihp/Guide/database.markdown

 #### Nullable or with Default

-This is always ok.
+This is always OK.
 The existing rows can be re-inserted from your `Fixtures.sql` without errors.
 After another update cycle, `Fixtures.sql` will also contain the new column.

 #### Non-Nullable or Without Default